polymergames/jdiamond/README.md

 $ npm install jdiamond
 ```

-You also need to have SDL2, SDL2 image, and SDL2 mixer installed.
+You also need to have SDL2, SDL2 image, SDL2 mixer, and SDL2 ttf installed.
 If you don't have them already, follow the instructions for your platform:

 #### Mac